 7 Steps To Become More Positive

-Attracting success, health and happiness with positive thinking is not something that happens immediately.
+Attracting success, health, and happiness with positive thinking is not something that happens immediately.
 It’s not enough waking up one day and telling yourself, “I’m going to be a positive person from now on.”
-This is even more complicated when you have spent the last couple of years giving priority to your negative thoughts.
-Think about positive thinking as a skill that has to be studied, developed and mastered.
+This is even more complicated when you have spent the last couple of years prioritizing your negative thoughts.
+Think about positive thinking as a skill that has to be studied, developed, and mastered.
 Just like going to the gym or learning a new language, positive thinking has to be perfected for you to see good results.
 Here are 7 things you can do to become more positive:

 1. Change negative statements into positive statements

 It’s easy to fall into the trap of negative self-talk.
 Many times, we do this without noticing and, unfortunately, language has a great impact on our lives.
 In this case, identifying negative self-talk is an essential skill that should be fostered.
 When you are at work or school, for example, and are given a challenging task, it’s very natural to say or think: “there is no way this will work.
 It’s too difficult.”
 Instead, rework those statements and say: “I will try to make it work.
 I’ll approach this task from a different angle.”